-A unique opportunity to encompass the celebrated and impacting universe of Kara Walker, this publication gathers together 600+ works on paper realized by the artist between 1993 and 2020 — most of them being reproduced for the first time, as they come out from her until now zealously-guarded private archive.
+A unique opportunity to encompass the celebrated and impacting universe of Kara Walker (b.1969), this publication gathers together 600+ works on paper realized by the artist between 1993 and 2020 — most of them being reproduced for the first time, as they come out from her until now zealously-guarded private archive.

 Many of her works on paper are executed with a brush, which lends them a flowing and open dynamic.
 Small sketches, studies, collages, and meticulously finished large-format works appear side by side with diaristic notes, typewritten reflections on index cards, and dream journals.
 The intimacy of each individual page contrasts with the stunning range of works.

 Scrutinizing her own identity—as an artist, an African-American, a woman, and a mother Walker probes both its personal dimension and its social implications in the context of current events.
 The latter aspect is prominent in four new sensational portraits that reflect on Barack Obama’s presidency and lasting influence.

 Her most recent solo exhibitions include Fons Americanus, Turbine Hall, Tate Modern, London, 2019–2020; and Harper’s Pictorial History of the Civil War (Annotated), Smithsonian American Art Museum, Washington, 2017–2018.